-- Provide zoning incentives such as a planned development district and/or density bonus for the creation of additional senior housing to meet growing future demand. - Identify areas in the city core to encourage new housing development, especially the missing middle housing which can attract workforce and families to the city. - Explore an amendment to the city's rental registration ordinance for short-term rentals. - Pursue enhanced and durable neighborhood amenities such as decorative lights, signs, and decoration.
+- Provide zoning incentives such as a planned development district and/or density bonus for the creation of additional senior housing to meet growing future demand. - Identify areas in the City core to encourage new housing development, especially the missing middle housing which can attract workforce and families to the City. - Monitor and evaluate the impacts of shortterm rentals. - Pursue enhanced and durable neighborhood amenities such as decorative lights, signs, and decorations.